 Gallery

-Friends of Metuchen Arts is proud to present the art of two artists: Nathan Johnson, photographer and Paul Simon,
+Friends of Metuchen Arts is proud to present the art of three renowned Women artists from Metuchen

 Meet us at the Gallery, 315 Main Street, across the street from the Forum Theatre in Metuchen.

-Gallery Hours: Wednesdays from 6–8pm and Sundays from 1–3pm until December 21
+Gallery Hours: Wednesdays from 6–8pm and Sundays from 1–3pm from January 24-March 22

 Previous